Security Operations Centers

 - Inspect your team.
 Do you have the right people in place?
 You need a team of trained and experienced people to research and identify potential cyber threats.
 If you don’t have such a team, make sure you have room in the budget to hire one before embarking on building your SOC.

 - Understand your needs.
 Does your business handle data you need to monitor 24/7?
-If so, a security operations center can be a game changer.
+If so, a SOC can be a game changer.
 SOCs enable you to carefully track your data around the clock, swooping in to neutralize a threat at a moment’s notice.

 - Look at your budget.
 Do you have money in the budget to build the facility?
 Partnering with the right SOC provider can help you adhere to a budget with tailored solutions, but you still have to ensure that you have the money to integrate the equipment you need.

-Many modern businesses across several industries could benefit from a security operations center, particularly since business continues to become more data-centric.
+Many modern businesses across several industries could benefit from a SOC, particularly since business continues to become more data-centric.
 If you answered yes to these four questions, your business has what it takes to build your own SOC.